Norbury Park: History

-The Park was owned for two centuries by the Stydolf family and the diarist John Evelyn records a visit in August 1655 to both Box Hill, Surrey and Norbury Park, which was then owned by Sir Francis Stydolf.
-Sir Francis' son Richard, who was created a baronet by Charles II subsequently inherited the estate and on his death it passed to his daughter, who married Thomas Tryon of Leatherhead.
-The estate remained in the Tryon family until 1766 when Charles Tryon (father of William Tryon, then Governor of Province of North Carolina) sold the estate to William Locke, a London art critic.
-Locke was responsible for the abandonment of the original site of the manor house on the floodplain of the River Mole and the construction of the current house, designed in 1774 by the architect Thomas Sandby.
-Locke commissioned the Irish landscape artist George Barrett Sr. to decorate one of the main reception rooms.
-Locke also invited J. M. W. Turner to the estate to paint; a watercolour entitled Beech Trees at Norbury Park (1797) is held by the National Gallery of Ireland.
+In 1499 the estate was acquired by the Stidolph family, who held it until 1705.
+The diarist John Evelyn records a visit in August 1655 to Norbury Park, which was then owned by Sir Francis Stydolph, where he admired the great number of walnut trees.
+Sir Francis' son Richard, who was created a baronet by Charles II, subsequently inherited the estate and on his death it passed to his daughter, who married Thomas Tryon of Leatherhead.
+The estate remained in the Tryon family until 1766 when Charles Tryon (father of William Tryon, then Governor of Province of North Carolina), sold the estate to Anthony Chapman, who may have been responsible for felling thousands of walnut trees in the park for their timber value before selling the estate in 1774 to William Lock [Locke] (1732-1810), art collector, patron and amateur artist.
+Locke was responsible for the abandonment of the original site of the manor house on the floodplain of the River Mole.
+A noted connoisseur of the fine arts and a man of means, Lock pulled down part of the existing manor house, converting what remained into a farm; it now forms part of the property called The Priory.
+A new house was commissioned from the architect Thomas Sandby which occupied a site which would take full advantage of the picturesque qualities of the area.
+Lock corresponded frequently on picturesque theory with William Gilpin (1724-1804) and, according to Historic England, Norbury Park "in Lock's time became a fine example of the picturesque...In his Observations on the Western Parts of England in 1798, Gilpin wrote of Norbury: 'great houses in general resemble each other so nearly that it is difficult to find among them any characteristic features.
+Here the whole is new'."
+Lock also invited J. M. W. Turner to the estate to paint; a watercolour entitled Beech Trees at Norbury Park (1797) is held by the National Gallery of Ireland.

-Locke died in 1810 and his family left Norbury Park in 1819.
+Lock died in 1810 and his family left Norbury Park in 1819.
 Ebenezer Fuller Maitland, the former MP for Wallingford, purchased the house in around 1822, and later exchanged it for Park Place, Remenham, Berkshire, with Henry Piper Sperling.
 Sperling remained at Norbury Park for 24 years and was responsible for developing the gardens around the House, including the building of Weir Bridge over the River Mole, which still stands today and is Grade II* listed.